 If the patient eventually complains, then surgery is a great way to shut them up and make tons of money in the process.
 Doctors know that surgery is statistically likely to fail, often miserably, and will inevitably put the patient right back into lengthy care for rehabilitation services regardless.
 Talk about a real money making scenario.

 This article does not generalize about every sciatica doctor or therapeutic care provider.
-It does to a large degree embody my own experiences with some of my past caregivers and certainly seems to perfectly mirror the stories and misadventures you send to me on the Q&A section.
+It does to a large degree embody my own experiences with some of my past caregivers.

 I would love to have better things to say about the back pain industry and the doctors who work within it.
 However, I am not a liar, and never will be, so I have to tell it like it truly is.
 I hope that all the doctors who read this will understand the intent and instead of being angry, will work a little harder and more honestly to prove me wrong.
 I would love the chance to write a retraction of this and so many other pages once I truly see a change in the works.
 Until then, doctors, we are all watching for signs of improvement.